hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 ### Setting up

-To run MACS2, we will first start an interactive session and load the MACS2 module:
+To run MACS2, we will first start an interactive session:

 	$ bsub -Is -q interactive bash

-	$ module load seq/macs/2.1.1

 We will also need to create a directory for the output generated from MACS2: